 “The drive is pretty long,” Travis interjected.
 “We should probably get on the road soon.”

 Ben sighed and popped a cold, soggy French fry into his mouth, regretting it the moment the salt and oil clung to the back of his throat.
 Bryan and Audra retreated to their room to pack a few things, and once the connecting door closed, Ben surveyed the mess on the floor.
 “What the hell happened last night?” he mumbled, hands on hips, wanting to demand what the hell had happened between them last night.
-“Looks like a fucking bomb hit in here.”
+“Looks like a fucking bomb exploded in here.”

 Travis stooped to gather bedding and empty bottles from the floor.
 “Your fancy-shit hotel does have housekeeping, right?”